platform-acceleration-lab/cnd-deploy-practices-eduk8s/workshop-instructions/content/exercises/01-building-a-web-app.md

     The "starter" dependency is specific for Spring Boot web blocking web applications.
-    The starter will tell your build tool to pull in all the Java and spring libraries needed to compile, package and run your web application.
+    The starter will tell your build tool to pull in all the Java and Spring libraries needed to compile, package and run your web application.

-Your `build.gradle` file is an important part of making your spring boot web application compliant with the two following cloud native guidelines:
+Your `build.gradle` file is an important part of making your Spring Boot web application compliant with the two following cloud native guidelines:

 -   [Declaring your dependencies](https://12factor.net/dependencies):
-    A goal when deploying to a cloud native ready platform is to not rely on arbitrary dependencies, such as language libraries, when deploying the application.
+    A goal when deploying an application to a cloud native ready platform is not to rely on arbitrary dependencies, such as language libraries.
     This project's build will provide a single *deployable* artifact that can be deployed either locally (for development purposes), or to a *Container orchestrator* (you will see in the third lesson).

 -   [Port binding](https://12factor.net/port-binding):
-    Another goal when deploying to a cloud native ready platform is to not rely on arbitrary *Middleware* installations,
-    such as web servers.
+    Another goal when deploying an application to a cloud native ready platform is to not rely on arbitrary *Middleware* installations, such as web servers.
     This project's build will provide a single *runnable* artifact that can be run either locally (for development purposes),